Gut-Wrenching Mechanical Mondays: Personal Pressure Gauge

 Accu-Gauge offers old-school look and reliability © Dave Drumm

 Buy a gauge and use that same gauge every time you air up or make an adjustment.
-That way you will insure that the pressures you are running are constants, by your personal tire gauge.
+That way you will ensure that the pressures you are running are constants, by your own personal tire gauge.

 I prefer digital gauges like the Smart Gauge by Topeak.
 Slime also makes a nice digital gauge that reads 0-150psi for less than $20.
-If you prefer a dial gauge, Planet bike makes a good quality gauge as does Accu-Gauge.
-These too retail for less than $20 and have a dial lock so that pressure will remain indicated on the dial until you press the release valve.
+If you prefer a dial gauge, Planet Bike makes a good quality gauge, as does Accu-Gauge.
+These two retail for less than $20 and have a dial lock so that pressure will remain indicated on the dial until you press the release valve.
 Stay away from the sliding bar style gauges; they are not as reliable and are clumsy to use.
-The best place to buy a quality gauge is your local bike shop and they make a great stocking stuffer!
+The best place to buy a quality gauge is your local bike shop and they make great stocking stuffers!